Tichonek/projects/README.md

 # projects
-Hello, this is my programming portfolio!
+Hi, this is my programming portfolio.

-I am going to write some projects and add them to this repo.
+I intend to create various projects so I can post them here.

-This is also a way to increase my skills in using github.

-For now thats all.
+At the moment I am mainly focusing on Python, but it is possible that there will be other technologies as well.

-Thanks, for reading! :)
+Thanks for reading :)